How long does it take to install Windows 11?

 Now you know more about how long it takes to install Windows 11 and the main reasons behind the duration of this process.
 We’re curious about the amount of time you spent installing Windows 11 or upgrading from Windows 10.
 If you don’t mind, let us know in the comments section below.

-Discover: Productivity Blog Hardware and Sound Recommended System Recovery Windows
+Discover: Productivity Blog Hardware Recommended System Recovery Windows